Login

 :: Webcams and Weather Stations

-Lowther Hill: Leadhills village camera at the Hopetoun Arms is online 24 hours a day.
+Lowther Hill: Leadhills webcam back online.
 Lowther Hill Summit webcam is online from about 9am to dusk, but may go offline earlier on dull days as it is off the grid.

-GLENCOE: All webcams are online and the first updated images will be from round 6am for an early weather check.
+GLENCOE: All webcams are online and the first updated images will be from around 5.30am.
+Summit AWS is back online with temperature and wind speed.

 tricky